Give to Beckman

 Alumni James J. Kuch (M.S., '94, electrical engineering) and Chang Wen Chen (Ph.D., ’92, electrical engineering) established it in honor of Professor Thomas Huang, the Maybelle Leland Swanlund Endowed Chair Emeritus in Electrical and Computer Engineering, and his wife, Margaret.

-Professor Huang has advised more than 100 students during his career, which has spanned five decades and three major research universities (MIT, Purdue, and the University of Illinois).
-He is a pioneer in computer vision, pattern recognition, and human-computer interaction.
+Professor Huang advised more than 100 students during his career, which has spanned five decades and three major research universities (MIT, Purdue, and the University of Illinois).
+He is remembered as a pioneer in computer vision, pattern recognition, and human-computer interaction.

 Klaus Schulten Memorial Fund